sebastian-ehrling/ddev-opensearch/README.md

 `ddev get sebastian-ehrling/ddev-opensearch`

+## What is OpenSearch?
+OpenSearch is a fork of the Elasticsearch search engine and the associated Kibana analytics platform.
+As of version 7.11, Elasticsearch is no longer available under the free Apache license.
+This means that no further free use is possible for cloud providers.

 ## Configuration

 From within the container, the opensearch container is reached at hostname: "opensearch", port: 9200, so the server URL might be `http://opensearch:9200`.
 You can also use the "ddev.site" http and https urls to access it: `http://<projectname>.ddev.site:9200`, and `https://<projectname>.ddev.site:9201`